chef/chef-web-docs/chef_master/source/knife_azure.rst

 ``--bootstrap-protocol PROTOCOL``
    The protocol used to bootstrap on a machine that is running Windows Server: ``cloud-api``, ``ssh``, or ``winrm``.
 Default value: ``winrm``.

    Use the ``cloud-api`` option to bootstrap a machine in Microsoft Azure.
-The bootstrap operation will enable the guest agent to install, configure, and run the Chef Infra Client on a node, after which the Chef Infra Client is configured to run as a daemon/service.
+The bootstrap operation will enable the guest agent to install, configure, and run Chef Infra Client on a node, after which Chef Infra Client is configured to run as a daemon/service.
 (This is a similar process to using the Azure portal.)

-   Microsoft Azure maintains images of the Chef Infra Client on the guest, so connectivity between the guest and the workstation from which the bootstrap operation was initiated is not required, after a ``cloud-api`` bootstrap is started.
+   Microsoft Azure maintains images of Chef Infra Client on the guest, so connectivity between the guest and the workstation from which the bootstrap operation was initiated is not required, after a ``cloud-api`` bootstrap is started.

-   During the ``cloud-api`` bootstrap operation, knife does not print the output of the Chef Infra Client run like it does when the ``winrm`` and ``ssh`` options are used. knife reports only on the status of the bootstrap process: ``provisioning``, ``installing``, ``ready``, and so on, along with reporting errors.
+   During the ``cloud-api`` bootstrap operation, knife does not print the output of a Chef Infra Client run like it does when the ``winrm`` and ``ssh`` options are used. knife reports only on the status of the bootstrap process: ``provisioning``, ``installing``, ``ready``, and so on, along with reporting errors.

 ``--bootstrap-version VERSION``
-   The version of the Chef Infra Client to install.
+   The version of Chef Infra Client to install.

 ``-c``, ``--azure-connect-to-existing-dns``
    Add a new virtual machine to the existing deployment and/or service.
 Use with ``--azure-dns-name`` to ensure the correct DNS is used.